Working when daylight saving ends

 Full and part-time employees working are entitled to double time, plus the weekend penalty, therefore 250 per cent.

-*Casual employees are entitled to double the casual weekend rate.
+*Casual employees working are entitled to a 250 per cent penalty of the base casual rate.
 There are some variations in the private sector, particularly for enrolled nurses and personal care workers, so please check your specific agreements if you work in the private sector.

 What if I am on a day off when the public holiday falls?